British High Commissioner to South Africa

 Fax - Visa enquiries +27 12 421 7888

-VISA Enquiries: Telephone calls cost £1.37 per minute on top of the cost of the call .
+VISA Enquiries: To speak to an adviser calls cost £1.37 per minute on top of the cost of the call .
 Payment will be required by credit or debit card.
 Acceptable cards are all forms of Visa Credit, Visa Debit, Mastercard Credit, Mastercard Debit and Maestro.